 Malachite in interior design

 Finally with my interior design hat on, I love the deep richness of this stone.
-The shades of green are strong and vibrant it is best not to use it in excess as can be seen in the malachite rooms of the Hermitage and the Castillo de Chapultepec.
+The shades of green are strong and wonderfully vibrant.
+However it is probably best not to use it in excess.
+The malachite rooms of the Hermitage and the Castillo de Chapultepec are perfect examples.
 The rooms thus have specific areas where it is used but it does not dominate the rooms.

 I personally think a single statement piece works best.
 A malachite mirror – or a pair of them – in a neutrally painted hallway or living room can really focus a space.
 In the same way a sculpture or a display tray or a small box will act as a focus in an area within a room.